Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Astrophysical sources of yield uncertainty

 We experimented with ``tuning" the observations to different exoplanet albedo.
 First we ran AYO with $A_G=0.15$ for all EECs (tuning observations to fainter-than-Earth-twin planets), then drew the same three distributions.
 EEC yields were lower in all three cases, as AYO devoted more time to searching for fainter planets and ended up observing fewer stars during the two year time budget.
+We note that the limitations of our albedo draw method should have an even smaller impact in this case, as our observations are tuned closer to the faint edge of the albedo distribution.
 Next we ran AYO with $A_G=0.25$ for all EECS (tuning observations to brighter-than-Earth-twin planets).
-EEC yields were slightly larger for the black, blue, and gray curves, as AYO opted to ``pick off" the brighter portions of the distribution.
-However, the green distribution with $\langle A_G \rangle=0.2$ remained approximately the same.
-Therefore, if we are willing to assume that there are EECs with albedo greater than that of Earth, we could gain some yield at the expense of finding fewer planets fainter than the Earth.
+EEC yields were slightly larger for the black, blue, and gray curves, as AYO opted to ``pick off" the brighter portions of the distribution, while the green curve with $\langle A_G \rangle=0.2$ remained approximately the same.
+However, we have less confidence in these result as the limitations of our albedo draw method should become more pronounced as observations are tuned to brighter planets, which should tend to overestimate yields to a greater degree.
+It's possible that if we are willing to assume that there are EECs with albedo greater than that of Earth, we could gain some yield at the expense of finding fewer planets fainter than the Earth.
 However, this assumption seems both poorly founded and risky.
 We conclude that observation optimization cannot significantly improve the yields of planets fainter than the Earth---we would need to improve the mission performance parameters to accomplish this.

 None of the yield distributions shown in Figure \ref{fig:albedo_unc_dist} are correct.
 Completely cloud free water worlds are probably unlikely, as are completely cloud-covered water worlds.
 This suggests that our uniform albedo distributions are pessimistic.
 However, some EECs may in fact be as dark as Mercury, or as bright as Venus.
 The actual albedo distribution may even be multi-modal.
 Given a need to budget for albedo uncertainty at some level, we choose to move forward with the most pessimistic uniform albedo distribution ($0.08 < A_G < 0.32$), which produces the green yield distribution shown in Figure \ref{fig:albedo_unc_dist}.
 The green yield distribution in Figure \ref{fig:albedo_unc_dist} has a mean value of 19.8 EECS; budgeting for albedo uncertainty decreases the expected yields by $\sim$12\%.
 Notably the standard deviation of this green distribution is 22\% of the mean; the albedo uncertainty did not significantly increase the fractional width of the yield distribution, i.e., exoplanet sampling dominates the uncertainty in yield.
 We note that the general resilience of EEC detections against albedo uncertainties does not imply that the characterization time for the EECs is also resilient against uncertainties in target spectra.
 Characterization time\,---\,in terms of, e.g., exposure time required to detect key atmospheric species\,---\,will depend strongly on the details of atmospheric composition, cloud distributions, and surface reflectivity.